AtieDag/atiedag.github.io/_posts/2018-02-15-Play-with-Selenium Part 1.md

 ```

 In the [next part]({% post_url  2018-02-20-Play-with-Selenium Part 2%}) I'll create a class to make it more beautiful and easy to control.
-We will surround it with a decorator and if you are new to decorator I have a short [example]({% post_url 2018-01-26-Decorator %}) on that too.
+We will surround it with a decorator, and if you are new to decorators, I have a short [example]({% post_url 2018-01-26-Decorator %}) on that too.